 If you’re in the market for the X3 Bar, you’ve probably heard the claims — big ones.
 And our expert fitness equipment tester has owned the X3 Bar for a couple of years now, and he has thoughts — big ones.
 The X3 Bar is a resistance band system designed by Dr. John Jaquish, who claims that the system is more effective for building muscle than lifting weights.
 Not as traditional as the other best resistance bands on the market, this bar packs in some big claims.
 In fact, the product’s name comes from the claim that you can build muscle three times (3x) faster with the X3 Bar than with traditional free weights, such as barbells and weight plates.

 In this X3 Bar review, we take a look at the claims made by the company from the perspective of a certified personal trainer and certified functional training specialist.
 Plus, I’ll detail our expert tester’s years-long experience with the product and how it stood up to our equipment testing methodology.
-Finally, I’ll outline exactly who the X3 Bar system is for and who may want to look into other home gym equipment.
+For those with limited floor space or who travel frequently, this may be a convenient piece of home gym equipment to add to your collection.
+Keep reading to hear all of our thoughts on the X3 Bar system.

 With four included bands capable of up to 300 pounds of resistance, the X3 Bar can be a suitable alternative to traditional strength training with free weights.
 The package includes a well-knurled barbell for added grip, as well as a convenient ground plate for easier bracing during heavy pulls.